jsoques1/pythonProject1/README.md

     python basic_source.py category : creates directories for csv file and images for specified book category argument category should be a string enclosed by a double quote

+tab is the separator for the csv file

 tested under Win32 Python 3.10.1